 Other GPPi projects that Julia was responsible for include, among others, the Evaluation of OCHA’s Regional Office in Western and Central Africa; the Evaluation and Review of Humanitarian Access Strategies in DG ECHO–funded Interventions; the Uniting on Food Assistance project; the Real-Time Evaluation of UNICEF’s Response in Northern Yemen; the Evaluation of the Cluster Approach; Raising the Bar project, the UN-Business Partnerships report; the World Bank’s Country Policy and Institutional Assessment study and the development of the UNICEF Global Strategy project for collaborative relationships and partnerships.

 Julia holds a PhD in social science from the University of Erfurt.
 She also holds a master’s degree in history of international relations from the London School of Economics (LSE) and a master of public administration from Harvard’s Kennedy School of Government, where she was a McCloy Scholar.
-She received fellowships from the German National Academic Foundation as well as the LSE’s McKenzie Prize for Outstanding Performance.
+She received fellowships from the German National Academic Foundation and the LSE’s McKenzie Prize for Outstanding Performance.

 Languages: German, English, Spanish, French, Russian

 by Elias Sagmeister, Julia Steets